sirkotal/feup-fsi/ctfs/CTF1.md

 ## 1. Reconnaissance

-We were told that at http://ctf-fsi.fe.up.pt:5001 was a Wordpress server.
+We were told that there was a Wordpress server at http://ctf-fsi.fe.up.pt:5001.
 We started by collecting every single bit of information we could about the web application; by taking a closer look at the website's pages, we were able to find the Wordpress and plugins versions.

 |![additional-information](images/wordpress-ctf/version_info.png)|
 |:--:|